Canine hip dysplasia

 In dogs, hip dysplasia is an abnormal formation of the hip socket that, in its more severe form, can eventually cause lameness and arthritis of the joints.
 It is a genetic (polygenic) trait that is affected by environmental factors.
 It is common in many dog breeds, particularly the larger breeds, and is the most common single cause of arthritis of the hips.

-During growth, both the ball (the head of the femur, or thighbone) and the socket in the pelvis (acetabulum) must grow at equal rates.
-In hip dysplasia, this uniform growth during puppyhood does not occur.
-The result is laxity (looseness) of the joint, followed by degenerative joint disease (DJD) or osteoarthritis (OA), which is the body's attempt to stabilize the loose hip joint.

 Overview

 Normal hip anatomy

 In the normal anatomy of the hip joint, the almost spherical end of the femur head (the caput, or caput ossis femoris) fits into the acetabulum (a concave socket located in the pelvis).
 The bony surfaces of the femur head and of the acetabulum are covered by cartilage.
 While bones provide the strength necessary to support body weight, cartilage ensures a smooth fit and a wide range of motion.
 Normal hip function can be affected by congenital conditions such as dysplasia, trauma, and by acquired diseases such as osteoarthritis and rheumatoid arthritis.